WilliamConnatser/pg-toolbox/README.md

 - Executes migration scripts in **ascending alphabetical order**
 - Skips any migrations which have already been ran
-- A table named `pg_toolbox_migrations` is automatically created (and updated) to keep track of which migrations have already been applied.
+- A table named `pg_toolbox` is automatically created (and updated) to keep track of which migrations have already been applied.

 ## npx pg-toolbox --rollback

 - Executes rollback scripts in **descending alphabetical order**
 - Each toolbox file's rollback script is only ran if the migration script for that file was already applied.
-- The table named `pg_toolbox_migrations` which keeps track of migrations is automatically dropped after all rollback scripts have been processed.
+- The table named `pg_toolbox` which keeps track of migrations is automatically dropped after all rollback scripts have been processed.

 ## npx pg-toolbox --truncate